-Putin extends Russia's non-working period until April 30 over coronavirus
+Putin extends Russia's coronavirus non-working period until April 30

 MOSCOW (Reuters) - President Vladimir Putin on Thursday prolonged until April 30 a paid non-working period across Russia, stepping up measures to stem the spread of coronavirus just a week after the Kremlin said there was no epidemic.

-Russia, which has reported 3,548 cases and 30 deaths, has already imposed a partial lockdown on many regions, including Moscow, its capital, which has become the epicentre of the country’s outbreak.
+Russia, which has reported 3,548 cases and 30 deaths, has already imposed a partial lockdown on many regions, including the capital Moscow, which has become the epicentre of the country’s outbreak.

+Click tmsnrt.rs/3aIRuz7 in a separate browser for GRAPHIC tracking the global spread of coronavirus.

-Putin delivered a televised speech to the nation on Thursday, saying the partial lockdown and this week’s non-working period had helped slow the contagion, but that the latter needed to be extended.
+In a televised speech on Thursday, Putin said the partial lockdown and this week’s non-working period had helped slow the contagion, but an extension was needed.

+Putin said the heads of Russian regions will get extra powers as by the end of this week they will have to draw up measures to ensure people’s security and stability of economies and core infrastructure.

+The regions themselves will decide which regime they prefer and which institutions and organisations should suspend their activities or can continue working, Putin said.

 Hours later, Moscow Mayor Sergei Sobyanin said the city’s restrictions would stay in place until May 1.
 Residents are allowed to leave their homes to buy food or medicine nearby, get urgent medical treatment, walk the dog or take out the rubbish.

+Moscow Region, which rings the capital, also said it would extend its lockdown until May 1.

-The lockdown measures compound an already difficult economic situation for Russia that has been buffeted by the sharp fall in the price of oil, its main export, and pushed its currency to four-year lows.
+The restrictions compound an already difficult economic situation for Russia that has been buffeted by the sharp fall in the price of oil, its main export, and pushed its currency to four-year lows.

 Putin said the measures could be lifted earlier than April 30 if the situation improved.